 Managing a strategic account is a complicated balancing act.
 Sometimes, you find yourself striving for short-term gains by upselling.
 But to achieve long-term success with a strategic account, the customer needs to view you as a trusted partner, which means you need to constantly set yourself apart from the competition by helping your customer achieve their long-term goals.

 Strategic accounts are an important part of your company’s success.
 It costs as much as 25 times more to acquire a new customer than to retain an existing one.
 When you lose a strategic account, you need to first evaluate if you want to win that account back.
 If so, you want to continue investing in the account—even if they’ve recently switched to a competitor.
-Here are five strategies that can help you win them back.
+Here are five B2B sales strategies that can help you win them back.

 - Evaluate Your Performance